About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-- You'll need at least a 2:2 Bachelor honours degree awarded by a UK higher education provider, or a recognised equivalent qualification.
-For equivalent qualifications, you’ll need to confirm your qualification is equivalent to a UK degree, which can be formally recognised through UK NARIC.
+- You'll need at least a 2:2 Bachelor honours degree awarded by a UK HE provider for the PGCE route, a 3rd class degree for the QTS route.
+For equivalent qualifications, you’ll need to confirm your qualification is equivalent to a UK degree, which can be formally recognised through NARIC.